 Besides providing bike lanes and sidewalks, a city or county must ensure that these infrastructures can be used safely.
 Recording bike and pedestrian collisions (with cars) can assist in gauging the safety level for walking or bicycling in a community.
 U.C.
-Berkeley developed a collision database called the Transportation Injury Mapping System, which provides information regarding crash data for all of California, which is called This is referred to as the Statewide Integrated Traffic Records System (SWITRS).
-According to the SWITRS a disproportionate amount of collisions within the
+Berkeley developed a collision database called the Transportation Injury Mapping System, which provides information regarding crash data for all of California.
+This is referred to as the Statewide Integrated Traffic Records System (SWITRS).
+According to the SWITRS a disproportionate amount of collisions within the County's Urban Services Boundary (USB) involving a bike or pedestrian, occurs in Environmental Justice Communities.

-Neighborhoods with active design treatments, such as sidewalks and shade trees, generate about 120 percent more pedestrian and bicycle trips than automobile oriented neighborhoods

-Photo by Greg Griffin, AICP (CC BY-NC 4.0).
-Copyright 2016 American Planning Association.

-County's Urban Services Boundary (USB) involving a bike or pedestrian, occurs in Environmental Justice Communities.
 Within the USB, 64 percent of fatal collisions that have occurred from 2004 through 2014 are in Environmental Justice Communities.
+The following sidewalks and shade trees.

+Neighborhoods with active design treatments, such as

+generate about 120 percent

+than automobile oriented

+neighborhoods

+more pedestrian and bicycle trips

+Photo by Greg Griffin, AICP (CC

+American Planning Association.

+BY-NC 4.0).
+Copyright 2016

-The following Figure 11 shows the number of bicycle and pedestrian collisions per 1,000 dwelling units residences in each EJ Community and in non-EJ areas.
+Figure 11 shows the number of bicycle and pedestrian collisions per 1,000 residences in each EJ Community and in non-EJ areas.